 These records need the proper setup.
 If done wrong, it can cause system failures.
 DNS problems will result in unpleasant user experiences: pages don’t load, emails bounce, and people get frustrated.
 A proper understanding of CNAME record management will prevent many issues from occurring.

-A CNAME (Canonical Name) record acts as an alias.
+A CNAME which is Canonical Name) record acts as an alias.
 It lets one domain name redirect traffic to another.
 CNAME records serve to redirect one domain name to another domain name without using IP addressing like A records.
 This system makes it easy to organize domains.
 It helps users manage subdomains and third-party services.

 Related Guide: Understanding CNAME and ALIAS Records for Better DNS Management